xavdid/json-request/README.md

 # json-requests

-This is a simple, modern, ergonomic, **JSON-only** HTTP request client.
+This is a simple, modern, ergonomic, zero-dependency, **JSON-only** HTTP request client.

 The package is intentionally light on features and configuration.
 Responses (and outgoing bodies, if applicable) **must** be JSON - if you need a different response type, use a different package.